BrianRxm Coins on Television 109/135

 7. Mexican Revolution Sonora note (back)

-Four local men sitting in the cafe see an opportunity and accost Walter and Edward.
-Tod and Buz thwart the robbery attempt and Edward hires the pair to watch Walter and the money.
+Four local men sitting in the cafe see an opportunity and accost Sam and Francis.
+Tod and Buz thwart the robbery attempt and Francis hires the pair to watch Sam and the money.
 They agree to meet at the Mapes Hotel-Casino in Reno.

 8. The lads arrive in Reno